-It’s vital that when you lead people and lead teams, you recognise, reward and celebrate the achievements, successes and milestones that occur within your business, team, or organisation as it super-charges your people to greater performance.
+It’s vital that when you lead people and lead teams (especially remote teams), you recognise, reward and celebrate the achievements, successes and milestones that occur within your business, team, or organisation as it super-charges your people to greater performance.

-Right now more than ever in this global crisis, with many businesses now having a remote workforce working in isolation at home, not having the comradery and everyday buzz and collaboration of the office environment, it’s critical that business owners or leaders, prioritise the time to recognise the achievements of their people to:
+Right now more than ever in this global crisis, with many businesses now having a workforce working in isolation at home (remote teams), not having the comradery and everyday buzz and collaboration of the office environment, it’s critical that business owners or leaders, prioritise the time to recognise the achievements of their people to:

 - Lift the morale emotionally of the team you lead (Where are they on the Emotional Guidance Scale by Abraham and Hicks?)

 - Keep their people focussed on the right priorities.